Land-Based Industries of the Early 1900s

 The Reid Newfoundland Company, with help from other financial backers, established a large and successful newsprint mill near the Humber River in 1925.
 Alongside building the mill, the company also established a townsite for millworkers, which became known as Corner Brook.
 To supply power to the mill, the Reid Newfoundland Company established a hydro electric station at Deer Lake, which attracted permanent settlers there for the first time.

 Photographer unknown.
-Reproduced by permission of the Archives and Manuscripts Division (Coll.
-137 16.03.001), QE II Library, Memorial University, St. John’s, NL.
+Reproduced by permission of Archives and Special Collections (Coll.
+137 16.03.001), Queen Elizabeth II Library, Memorial University of Newfoundland, St. John's, NL.

 Although the Corner Brook mill’s ownership changed over the years – the International Paper Company bought it in 1926, Bowaters took it over in 1938, and Kruger Inc. acquired it in 1984 – it remained an important part of the Newfoundland and Labrador economy and is still in operation today.